 This specifies the R value range which the cells whose R value is within the range can be a candidate for the highest ranked cell.
 It is configured in SIB2 and used for intra-frequency and equal priority inter-frequency cell reselection and among the cells on the highest priority frequency(ies) for inter-frequency cell reselection within NR.

-relaxedMeasCondition
+combineRelaxedMeasCondition

-This indicates the conditions for the UE to relax measurements.
+This indicates when the UE needs to fulfil both low mobility criterion and not-at-cell-edge criterion to determine whether to relax measurements.

-Editor's Note: FFS how to configure whether higher priority frequencies can be relaxed, and behaviour of relaxation of higher priority carriers pending RAN4 decisions.

 SIntraSearchP

 This specifies the Srxlev threshold (in dB) for intra-frequency measurements.